cemba

 This course will examine the operational problems and policies of financial management in an international context : the international monetary system; foreign exchange and Euro currency markets; determination of a firm's exposure to the effects of exchange rate changes; protecting against exchange losses; multinational sources and cost of capital, foreign direct investment decisions; multinational capital budgeting; policies and strategies of international financial institutions, contemporary developments in international finance.

-Applied Integrative Project (MBA 8448)
+Applied Integrative Project in International Business (MBA 8448)

 As the culmination of the EMBA program, the students complete a consultant-type project in International Business.
 Working in teams of up to five under the supervision of CEMBA faculty, they will conduct a consulting assignment for a client organization.
 The Applied Integrative Project provides them with an opportunity to apply management tools they have acquired during the entire CEMBA program and to gain valuable consulting experience.
 Alternatively, some students pursue an independent Research Project in an area that is of interest to themselves.
 Examples of Research Projects include case studies and/or empirical research studies.